Bingerma/BadgerCourse/SECURITY.md

 ## Reporting a Vulnerability

-Currently, vulerability are under the work.
+Currently, vulerability reports are under the work.